TheDevChouhan/Game-Snake-Water-Gun-/README.md

 # Snake-Water-Gun Game 🎮

 A fun command-line implementation of the classic Snake-Water-Gun game (similar to Rock-Paper-Scissors) built using Python.
-In this game, you compete against the computer — can you beat the system?
+In this game, you compete against the computer — can you beat the system?😎

 ---